omi77bhat/myReactAppTest/README.md

 #Before running the test:

 #Make sure node server is up and running.
-#To start the server type command:
+#To start the server, type command:

 node server.js